ufrshubham/That-Wallpaper-App/README.md

 Before starting :checkered_flag:, you need to have [Git](https://git-scm.com) and [Flutter](https://flutter.dev/) installed.

 ## :checkered_flag: Starting ##

+Note: Make sure to create your own firebase project and place google-services.json under /android/app/.
+The one supplied with this project is a dummy file.

 ```bash
 # Clone this project